careyer/insta360_v4l2rtspserver/README.md

 # insta360_v4l2rtspserver
-This project is about providing live video from a RaspberryPi to a RTSP server.
+These scripts are about providing live video from a RaspberryPi to a RTSP server.

 These other projects are used:<br>
 https://github.com/umlaeute/v4l2loopback/wiki/Gstreamer<br>